mitra42/localcoin/docs/Design.md

 if Bob does not have the app, then he can access the site for his personal QR code, and to deposit the payment.
 If Alice does not have the app, then she can scan Bob's QR code with her browser and have the token generated from her balance.

+#### Bob registers an email list to Public Key mapping (for paying to an email address)
+* Bob access server/register_email?email=bob@bob.com
+* Server sends [challenge]~server to bob@bob.com
+* Bob clicks on link, and sends [challenge,bob,bob@bob.com]~bob to Server
+* Server confirms the public key "bob" signed this, and accepts registration bob@bob.com -> bob

 #### TODO
+* Find QR display (scanner is in browser but maybe good in app too)
 * SETTLEMENT between Issuers via broker
 * ATM (withdraw balance to app as a token)
 * Transaction fees - maybe via "gas"
 * Backup and restore tokens
 * Multi-currency
+* Constraints on coins e.g. only xfer to issuer
+* Think replacing nested tokens by content addressed tokens, i.e. this is the hash of them.
+* Build local storage wrapper

 #### Notes:
 https://github.com/mebjas/html5-qrcode or https://github.com/nimiq/qr-scanner